erichall/webgl-30/README.md

 When peeking on today's mission, I came to understand why the F is not visible if we not move it manually.
 The reason for this is that we have put the F right on top of you, at (0,0,0) and that's why you don't see it at first.
 I guess this is what cameras are for!

-Found some OG tutorial for matrixes and viewing: [https://developer.mozilla.org/](https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API/WebGL_model_view_projection)
+Found some OG tutorial for matrices and viewing: [https://developer.mozilla.org/](https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API/WebGL_model_view_projection)

 ##### What did we do today?